emredogan01/ts-e-commerce/README.md

 - **Custom Hooks**: Custom hooks are utilized for managing filters and pagination.
 - **Loading States**: Skeleton loading screens are implemented to improve perceived performance.

+## Sort Parameters

+For the available sort parameters and their usage, refer to the [API documentation](https://github.com/mockapi-io/docs/wiki/Code-examples).

 ## Deployment

 The project is deployed using Vercel.
 For deployment details, refer to the [Next.js deployment documentation](https://nextjs.org/docs/deployment).